 Where Can I Buy High-Quality Probiotics?

-Currently, I recommend and use 2 forms of probiotics.
-LateroFlora which is the B.O.D.
-Bacillus Laterosporus strain and Dr. Mercolas Bacillus Coagulans strain.
-I have tested many products and these seem to work the best, especially for taming candida and balancing the bowel bacteria.
+Currently, I recommend and use 2 Latero-Flora, which is the B.O.D.
+Bacillus Laterosporus strain.
+I have tested many products and it seems to work the best, especially for taming candida and balancing bowel bacteria.

 Be sure to avoid probiotic supplements that have sugar or glucose in the ingredient list.
 Both sugar and glucose actually slow the growth of healthy lactobacilli.
 We can also get moderate levels of probiotics from a healthy diet rich in cultured organic products like yogurt, goat’s cheese, kefir and buttermilk.